MicahIndigo/escape-dungeon-js-game/README.md

 [Back to Top](#contents)

 ### Responsiveness
-- Layout adaots to various screen widths for desktop, tablets and mobile.
+- Layout adapts to various screen widths for desktop, tablets and mobile.

 [Back to Top](#contents)